Truth by Inference

 14 ‘But I have a few things against you, because you have there some who hold the teaching of Balaam, who kept teaching Balak to put a stumbling block before the sons of Israel, to eat things sacrificed to idols and to commit acts of immorality.

 The prophet Balaam was hired by the king of Moab to curse the Israelites but he could not curse those whom God had blessed.
-Instead Balaam counseled Balak (the king of Moab) to send pagan women into the camp of the Israelites and entice them to eat food offered to idols and to commit sexual immorality.
-Thus the Israelites would curse themselves by engaging in these sins.
+Instead, Balaam counseled Balak (the king of Moab) to send pagan women into the camp of the Israelites and entice them to eat food offered to idols and to commit sexual immorality.
+Thus, the Israelites would curse themselves by engaging in these sins.

 Numbers 25:1–9 (NASB95)